 🎨

 Not a freelancer.
-A studio founder.
-You charge ₹5–10K for work worth ₹30–60K.
-You have no online presence.
+A founder.
 You have the skill.
-You're missing the system.
+You're missing the system, the pricing, and the presence.
+All three are fixable.

 → Charge what you're worth